 - foamy, frothy urine

-- puffy feet, ankles, and legs that gets progressively worse as the day goes along
+- puffiness in the feet, ankles, and legs that worsens over the course of the day

 - gaining weight